prcutler/awesome-macropad/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct and the enforcement policies listed above apply to all Adafruit Community venues.
-This includes but is not limited to any community spaces (both public and private), the entire Adafruit Discord server, and Adafruit GitHub repositories.
-Examples of Adafruit Community spaces include but are not limited to meet-ups, audio chats on the Adafruit Discord, or interaction at a conference.

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 As a community member, you are representing our community, and are expected to behave